jkwiu/COMPUTER-SCIENCE/README.md

 # COMPUTER-SCIENCE
-This is about computer science forced while studying or working.
+This is about computer science faced while studying or working.